jhu-library-operations-test/pass-doi-service/README.md

 ## Configuration
 The service will look for an environment variable called PASS_DOI_SERVICE_MAILTO to specify a value on the User-Agent header on the Crossref request.
 If not present, the default is `pass@jhu.edu`.
-In addition, the service will require the following environment variables for the java client for Fedora if the defaults are not to be used:
+The service will require the following environment variables for the java client for Fedora if the defaults are not to be used:

 ```